Zhaofeng-Tian/rl_ros/readme.md

 `roslaunch rl_ros sac.launch`<br>

-and do forget to change possible path variables to your local machine's path.
+and don't forget to change possible path variables to your local machine's path.